MaZDrew/alberta-innovates-ts-ml-covid/README.md

 ## Usage

-If you want to write the values to a firebase database you must add your `serviceAccountKey.json` to the root of the project directory which can be found from your firebase project settings.
+If you wish to write the values to a firebase database you must add your `serviceAccountKey.json` to the root of the project directory which can be found from your firebase project settings.
 You must also replace the `databaseURL` inside of `modules/database.py` with the database URL of your firebase project.
 It will also write the history of the previous day to keep a catalouge of all previous predictions for comparison and accuracy checking.

-This example will run data for all available statistics `Deaths, Confirmed, Recovered and Active cases` (and there rates) for Canada and the United States.
+This example will run data for all available statistics `Deaths, Confirmed, Recovered and Active cases` (and their rates) for Canada and the United States.

 To generate predictions for other countries or globally add its country code e.g `CAN` or `global` as a string to the `scopes` array.